What Do We Do?

 We like to keep things simple, avoid silly bureaucracy and have a simply good time.

 No. Buckingham Table holds an event every one/two months.
 It is entirely down to individuals how much to put in.
-We meet the first Friday of the month at the Woolpack.
-Come down and see what its all about
+We meet the first Friday of the month at The Buckingham Athletic.
+Come down and see what its all about.

 Buckingham Table raises funds for good causes, but I don’t think I would be happy doing door to door collections.

 The main fundraising event for Buckingham Table is the Christmas float which does involve house to house collections.
 This is once a year and is a great experience and community tradition.
 As with everything, participation in this is not obligatory.
 Buckingham Table is about giving time and skills as fundraising, but most importantly, having fun!bout.

 Is Buckingham Table simply about meeting in pubs for drinks?

 Buckingham Table holds regular events doing a range of activities – take a look at our events section to get an idea.
 Many of our meetings take place at pubs in Buckingham, and this is in the spirit of meeting new people and joining in with the local community.